TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

     !!! warning

-        These screenshots are just examples to show you how it should look and where you need to place the data that you need to add, they aren't always a 100% reflection of the actual data and not always 100% up to date with the actual data you need to add.
+        These screenshots are just examples to show you how it should look and where you need to place the data that you need to add, they aren't always a 100% reflection of the actual data and are not 100% up to date with the actual data you need to add.

         - Always follow the data described in the guide.
         - If you have any questions or aren't sure just click the chat badge to join the Discord Channel where you can ask your questions directly.